Susan McClary: The remark on Beethoven's Ninth

+She goes on to conclude that "The Ninth Symphony is probably our most compelling articulation in music of the contradictory impulses that have organized patriarchal culture since the Enlightenment" (129).
+The critiques of McClary discussed below refer primarily to the original version of the passage.

-McClary also notes that she "can say something nice about Beethoven", saying of his String Quartet, Op.
+McClary has also noted that she "can say something nice about Beethoven", saying of his String Quartet, Op.
 132, "Few pieces offer so as vivid an image of shattered subjectivity the opening of Op.
 132."

-Writing over thirty years after its publication, McClary observed:
+Writing over thirty years after the original 1987 publication, McClary observed:

 People often ask me if I regret having written this essay.
 I have lived with the consequences for over thirty years, and no matter how much I publish on modal theory or Kaija Saariaho, I will always be identified with this sentence, nearly always taken out of context.
 I hasten to mention that I have taught a course on Beethoven quartets every other year since 1980; unless a student has googled me and asked about the controversy, no one in my classes would have any inkling of my presumed hatred of this composer.
 But no, je ne regrette rien.
 I still stand by my argument and even my imagery after all these years.